HSA, FSA, HRA: Eligible and Ineligible Expenses

 Sleep aids and sedatives - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications

-Smoking drugs - The cost of drugs to stop smoking for the improvement of general health are reimbursable.
+Smoking cessation drugs and programs - The cost of drugs to stop smoking for the improvement of general health are reimbursable.
+This includes nicotine patches and gum.

 Smoking program - The cost of a program to stop smoking for the improvement of general health is reimbursable.